“…There may be no full return to our familiar ‘normal.’…” (*)

 .

-Current topics in my teaching practice:
+Current topics in my teaching practice are:

-• Urban Agriculture and Architecture Design
+• Architecture Design for Urban Agriculture and Food Equity

 • Essential and Emerging Post-pandemic Design Principles of Hospitals

-•Essential and Emerging Post-pandemic Design Principles
+• Essential and Emerging Post-pandemic Design Principles

 of Healthcare Facilities